MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide_CODESYS_3S.md

 ### __Libraries__

-1. Go to the *Library Manager* menu and remove all Wago libraries:
+1. Go to the *Library Manager* menu and remove all WAGO libraries:

 ![Remove WAGO libraries](./_img/GettingStartedGuide/RemoveWagoLibraries.png)